 - Do any of the following:

-- Click Add to create the group policy.
+- Click Save to create the group policy.

 The general attributes of a group policy define the name of the group and some other basic settings.
 The Name attribute is the only required attribute.